 This isn’t the part of the post where I convince you your chronic illness is a gift.
 And there’s zero chance I’ll shame anyone about prescriptions or pain relief.
 Managing the pain associated with chronic illness is a highly personal and complex matter.
 Since I have experienced my share of suffering, these reflections are subjective and meant to encourage.

 Pain gets our attention.
 As a writer, I often become caught up in creative work (which frequently keeps me centered in my head) and lose all track of time.
 That focus is great for meeting deadlines, but unhealthy when it entails: skipped meals, decreased physical activity, and neglected self-care.

-The discomforts of living with chronic illness are there for our ultimate good.
-Pain helps us pay closer attention to bodily needs and signals the body is trying to heal.
+The discomfort of moving through life with chronic illness can be a powerful teacher indeed.
+Pain helps us pay closer attention to physical needs and signals that the body is trying to heal.